spendlab/spendlab.github.io/_posts/2019-01-30-privacy-policy.markdown

 There is no personal data.

 Your all data is stored only on your device.
-Any data is NOT shared automatically and is NOT sent to server. because We don't have a server and remote database.
-If you want to remove your data, JUST remove [SPEND - Split bills].
+No data is shared automatically or sent to server.
+Because we don't have a server and a remote database.
+If you want to remove your data, Just remove [SPEND - Split bills].
 That's all.
-Thnaks you.
+Thnak you.